 RailQ 3D Runway Survey uses high-definition surveying techniques combined with point cloud data analysis to provide information on runway condition.
 The 3D visual inspection provides information on runway span, straightness, elevation and railto-rail elevation.
-Symptoms that may indicate the need for a runway survey include cycle makes it a wincrane tracking and skewing issues, exceswin situation for all industries that require sive wear on wheels and rails, loose rail fasteners. continuous cycles of production," concludes abnormal noises during bridge travel, frequently Grobler. replacing bridge couplings, rail splices, rail sections and crane wheel axles, and broken wheel flanges.
+Symptoms that may indicate the need for a runway survey include cycle makes it a wincrane tracking and skewing issues, exceswin situation for all sive wear on wheels and industries that require rails, loose rail fasteners. continuous cycles of production," concludes abnormal noises during bridge travel, frequently Grobler. replacing bridge couplings, rail splices, rail sections and crane wheel axles, and broken wheel flanges.
 Two major benefits resulting from the RailQ 3D survey, are that it is safer to perform than a traditional runway survey because it uses a remotely operated data collection instrument, and more data is gathered in less time than a traditional survey delivering the same information.
 "Performing RailQ 3D as part of a periodic inspection programme on critical production crane runways helps identify chronic issues.
 This approach allows our customers to plan maintenance far in advance and implement corrective actions during planned outages and production stoppages to limit the effects of lost production," says Grobler.
 "It's not rocket science to see the benefits of the CraneQ and RailQ 3D assessment interventions.
 The cost savings that can result from the analysis of highly accurate data are immense, especially when preventive maintenance is scheduled.
-Couple that with decreased downtime in the production CHARCO Cranes, based in Benoni, Gauteng, South Africa, is a dynamic, innovative materials handling equipment service provider providing comprehensive sales and service of overhead cranes, hoists and lifting equipment.
+Couple that with decreased downtime in the production SKYJACKS, a premier access and handling Joining forces signi- Charco Cranes: A dynamic materials handling equipment service provider

+CHARCO Cranes, based in Benoni, Gauteng, South Africa, is a dynamic, innovative materials handling equipment service provider providing comprehensive sales and service of overhead cranes, hoists and lifting equipment.
 From its humble beginnings in 2017, with its core values of complete customer centricity, the business has grown from supporting small local businesses to supporting larger industrial clients not only in South Africa but also those establishing an African footprint.
 In 2019 Charco Cranes was appointed the sole distributor for Italy-based crane and manufacturer, hoist Donati.
-Donati, established in 1930, has a reputation for producing reliable, high quality overhead cranes, jib cranes and hoists and supplies its products to crane manufacturers and materials handling system integrators worldwide.
-Donati offer an industry leading 36 month warranty on all Donati products, a true testament to the reliability and quality of the Donati brand.
+Established in 1930, Donati has a reputation for producing reliable, high quality overhead cranes, jib cranes and hoists and supplies its products to crane manufacturers and materials handling system integrators worldwide.
+Donati offer an industry leading 36month warranty on all Donati products, a true testament to the reliability and quality of the Donati brand.